 Dogs are nosy creatures sniffing at anything of interest.
-Since dogs find insects interesting, they investigate them and when they stick their nose where it doesn’t belong, they get a quick reprimand!
+Since dogs find insects interesting, they investigate them and when they stick their nose where it does not belong, they get a quick reprimand!
 Hence, lots of insect bites occur on the nose.

 Since insects sting the closest body part, eyes, ears, and feet are easy targets.
-When a dog steps in an anthill or disturbs a wasp nest or bee hive, the insects swarm and sting the dog’s whole body!
-Spiders are loners that don’t swarm, but even one spider bite can be nasty.
+When a dog steps in an anthill or disturbs a wasp nest or beehive, the insects swarm and sting the dog’s whole body.
+Spiders are loners that do not swarm, but even one spider bite can be nasty.

-The stings of bees, wasps, and hornets, and the bites of ants and spiders all spell trouble for the nosy dog.
+The stings of bees, wasps, and hornets, and the bites of ants and spiders all spell trouble for a nosy dog.
 Insect venom causes problems ranging from mild irritation to life- threatening shock.
 Observant pet owners can minimize the reaction by taking prompt action.
-Keep in mind that although first aid is started at home, severe cases require prompt medical care.
+Keep in mind that even with first aid started at home, severe cases require prompt medical care.

-- Be quick to recognize that your dog was bitten or stung.
-If your dog suddenly paws at her face, chews at her foot, or begins to swell in any area of the body, consider the possibility of an insect bite.
+Be quick to recognize that your dog was bitten or stung.
+If your dog suddenly paws at his face, chews at his foot, or begins to swell in any area of the body, consider the possibility of an insect bite.

-- Prevent allergic reactions.
-Give a dose of oral anti-histamine (like diphenhydramine) to minimize the reaction and decrease itching.
+Prevent allergic reactions.
+Give a dose of oral anti-histamine, such as diphenhydramine (brand names: Benadryl®, Vetadryl®) to minimize the reaction and decrease itching.
 Consult your veterinarian first for proper dosing.

-- Reduce the trauma of scratching.
-Use a head cone if your dog continues to lick or scratch at the bite wound.
+Reduce the trauma of scratching.
+Use an Elizabethan collar (cone) if your dog continues to lick or scratch at the bite wound.
 Constant scratching will delay healing and may cause infection.

-- Maintain hydration and food intake.
+Maintain hydration and food intake.
 Give your dog fresh water to drink.
 Dogs that are stung in the mouth may find it difficult to eat so feed them moist food.
-Dry food softened with water is less likely to upset the GI tract than canned food.
+Dry food softened with water is less likely to upset the gastrointestinal tract than canned food.

 - Severe swelling around the head and neck that could compromise respiration.
 Swelling in these areas may occur even if the bite occurred elsewhere.

 - Hives on any part of the body.
-Hives appear as bumps under the skin that raise the hair or as red bumps on hairless areas like the belly.
-Hives itch a lot, so the dog may roll in the grass or on the floor in an attempt to scratch at hard to reach places.
+Hives appear as bumps under the skin that raise the hair, or as red bumps on hairless areas like the belly.
+Hives itch a lot, so your dog may roll in the grass or on the floor in an attempt to scratch at hard to reach places.

 - Difficulty breathing or wheezing.
 Some dogs pant more than usual because they have swelling in the respiratory passages and/or because they are nervous.
-Don’t attempt to figure out the reason, take the dog to your veterinarian.
+Do not attempt to figure out the reason, take your dog to your veterinarian.

 - Excessive drooling.
-If there is swelling in the throat, the dog has difficulty swallowing her own saliva and drools a lot.
+If there is swelling in the throat, the dog has difficulty swallowing his own saliva and drools a lot.

 - Agitation.
 Some dogs become anxious due to the itching and difficulty breathing.
 Also, the insect venom may affect the nervous system.

 - Vomiting or diarrhea.
-Even mild vomiting and soft stool can indicate trouble, so don’t blow this symptom off.
+Even mild vomiting and soft stool can indicate trouble, so do not disregard this sign.

 - Dizziness or disorientation.
-If your dog isn’t alert or stumbles, he is having more than the normal reaction.
+If your dog is not alert or stumbles, he is having more than the normal reaction.